borgbackup/borg/docs/installation.rst

 Using pip
 ~~~~~~~~~

+Ensure to install the dependencies as described within :ref:`source-install`.

 Virtualenv_ can be used to build and install Borg without affecting
 the system Python or requiring root access.
 Using a virtual environment is
 optional, but recommended except for the most simple use cases.